BroadcomMFD/bridge-for-git-explorer/README.md

 - Ability to view the full details of mapping activity operations
 - Ability to specify a processor group for newly created elements in the mapping

-The extension continually supports Zowe V1 profiles and team configuration files that contain your Endevor Connection details and Bridge for Git server credentials.
+### Create Profiles

+In order to start working with Bridge for Git Explorer, the following access information is required by the extension to work with your mapping:

+- Your Endevor credentials for the Endevor Connection used by the mapping
+- Your git server Personal Access Token (PAT)

+This access information can be predefined in Zowe V1 profiles and Zowe V2 team configuration (team config) files.
 However, you do not need to have these types of profiles to work with the extension.
-If you do not have Zowe V1 profiles or team configuration files, the extension prompts you to specify missing values.
-In this scenario, the specified values are stored till the end of the VS Code session only.
+If you do not have Zowe profiles or team config files, the extension prompts you to specify missing values.
+In this scenario, the specified values are stored until the end of the VS Code session only.

-**Note:** Credentials from existing Zowe V1 and team configuration files persist between Bridge for Git Explorer sessions.
+**Note:** Credentials from existing Zowe profiles and team config files persist between Bridge for Git Explorer sessions.

+If you are considering using Zowe profiles, ensure that you create two types of profiles: an Endevor profile and an EBG profile.

+**Note:** Skip the following procedures if you already have the required profiles or you are not planning to use the profile configuration or Zowe at all.

+- Create an Endevor profile.

+  1. Use the following Zowe CLI command to create an Endevor profile:

+     ```shell
+     zowe profiles create endevor <profile name> --protocol http(s) --host <hostname> --port <port number> --user <endevor username> --password <endevor pwd>
+     ```

+  2. Ensure that the profile has the same Endevor configuration that is used for the Git-Endevor mapping in your workspace.
+For more information about creating an Endevor profile, see [Endevor Plug-in for Zowe CLI](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/ca-brightside/3-0/zowe-cli/available-cli-plug-ins/ca-endevor-scm-plug-in-for-zowe-cli.html) in the Broadcom documentation.
+     Alternatively, you can use an API ML base profile.
+For more information see [Base Profiles](https://docs.zowe.org/stable/user-guide/cli-using-using-profiles-v1/#base-profiles) on Zowe Docs.

+- Create an EBG profile with Git credentials.

+  1. Use the following Zowe CLI command to create an Endevor profile:

+     ```shell
+     zowe profiles create ebg <profile_name> --protocol http(s) --host <hostname> --port <port number> --user <git_user> --token <personal_access_token>
+     ```

+  2. Ensure that the profile contains the same information for the Bridge for Git server you used to create the mapping.
+For more information about creating an Endevor Bridge for Git profile, see [Endevor Bridge for Git Plug-in for Zowe CLI](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/endevor-bridge-for-git/2-0/integrating/ca-endevor-bridge-for-git-plug-in-for-zowe-cli.html) in the Broadcom documentation.

+You now can access your work-environment mapping in your workspace and start to use the extension.

 ### Work with Elements